uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/README.md

 ## Getting started

-To preview or build the website, we need to use the terminal.
+To preview or build the website, you need to use the terminal.

-Install Ruby with Rubygems, perferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].
+Install Ruby with Rubygems, preferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].

 In the application folder type the following to install the required gems: